go-gitea/gitea/docs/content/doc/advanced/external-renderers.en-us.md

 * add some configuration to your `app.ini` file
 * restart your Gitea instance

-This support rendering of complete files.
-If you wan't to render code blocks in markdown you would need to do something with javascript, see some examples on the [Customizing Gitea](../customizing-gitea) page.
+This supports rendering of whole files.
+If you want to render code blocks in markdown you would need to do something with javascript, see some examples on the [Customizing Gitea](../customizing-gitea) page.

 ## Installing external binaries